 Donate to our Annual Fund Now!

-Your generous support can help us maintain and staff our research library, preserve our historic properties & collections, and continue our quality programming.
+Thank you!
+Your generous support helps us maintain and staff our research library, our exhibition galleries, preserve our historic properties & collections, and continue our quality public programming.

-Your donations to the Columbia County Historical Society are fully tax deductible.
+We are a 501(c)(3) nonprofit organization, and your donations to the Columbia County Historical Society are fully tax-deductible.

-Dear Friends and Followers of the Columbia County Historical Society:
+Dear Friends, Members, and Followers of the Columbia County Historical Society:

-For one hundred years, thousands of people from all across Columbia County and beyond have enjoyed our exhibitions and education programs.
-Our research library holds important and unique genealogical materials and hundreds of maps, photographs, and other archival material.
-From helping new homeowners in the county trace the history of their property, to teaching children about the special cultural history of upstate New York; we serve residents of all eighteen towns, the city of Hudson, and visitors from all over the nation.
+For more than one hundred years, thousands of people from all across Columbia County and beyond have enjoyed our exhibitions and education programs and studied in our research library.
+New homeowners in the county trace the history of their property in our library, children learn about the special cultural history of upstate New York.
+We serve residents of all eighteen towns, the city of Hudson, and visitors from across the nation.